microconfig/microconfig/README.md

 </configuration>
 ```
 So we want every service to have its own logback.xml with resolved `${application.name}`.
-Let's configure order and payment services to use this template.
+Let's configure the order and payment services to use this template.

 **orders/application.yaml**
 ```yaml